donadigo/appeditor/README.md

 ![screenshot](Screenshot.png)

 AppEditor allows you to edit application entries in the application menu.
-Some of it's features include:
+Some of its features include:

 * Hide and show applications from the application menu
 * Create new application entries